-Climbing and access information for this p2k peak is found on page 356.
+Climbing and access information for this peak is on Page 356 of the book.

 Matt Durrant supplied the following detailed standard route information and photo.
-Farther down the page is information on my ascent up the peak’s western side.
-Still farther down the page Livingston Douglas provided a new route on the peak, the Northeast Shoulder/North Ridge.
-The register and summit cairn are not on the highest point according to the Lists of John website which shows the southern point as the highest spot on the mountain.
+Farther down the page is information on my ascent up the peak’s West Side.
+Still farther down the page, Livingston Douglas provided a new route on the peak, the Northeast Shoulder/North Ridge.
+The register and summit cairn are not on the highest point according to the Lists of John website which shows the South Summit as the highest spot on the mountain.
+Updated November 2018

 2012 Update by Matt Durrant

-With 4,002, ft. of prominence, Oxford Peak is one of Idaho’s most prominent mountains.
-In fact, It ranks as the 10th most prominent peak in the state.
-Regardless of this, it’s elevation is not terribly substantial when compared to many other Idaho peaks.
-Still, at 9,282 ft. it is the Bannock Range highpoint and the county highpoint of Oneida County.
-The mountain is directly on the Oneida/Franklin County line.
+With 4,030 feet of prominence, Oxford Peak is one of Idaho’s most prominent mountains.
+In fact, it ranks as the 10th most-prominent peak in the state.
+Regardless of this, its elevation is not overly substantial when compared to many other Idaho peaks.
+Still, at 9,300 feet, it is the Bannock Range high point and the Oneida County high point.
+The mountain lies directly on the Oneida County/Franklin County line.

-Because of it’s unique combination of prominence, and county/range highpoint status, Oxford Peak is climbed quite often, especially when compared to other Bannock Range peaks.
-While there are numerous feasible routes to the top only one is very commonly used.
-The East and West faces of the peak, while not technical, are very steep and brushy, and private land issue keep climbing activity to a minimum.
+Because of its unique combination of prominence and county/range high point status, Oxford Peak is climbed quite often, especially when compared to other Bannock Range peaks.
+While there are numerous feasible routes to the top, only one is commonly used.
+The East and West Faces of the peak, while not technical, are very steep and brushy, and private land issue keep climbing activity to a minimum.
 The best route follows an ATV trail from Davis Basin to the South and along the very long Oxford Ridge.
-While the hiking is easy it is a very long approach.
+While the hiking is easy, it is a very long approach.
 It is also possible to climb Oxford from the North via Cherry Creek Canyon.
-There is no trail and it is steeper but it is substantially shorter than the southern approach.
+There is no trail and it is steeper, but it is substantially shorter than the southern approach.

 2016 Update by Tom Lopez

-The western approach to Oxford Peak leaves I-15 at exit 22.
-Proceed east from the freeway on Old US-191 past Devils Creek reservoir continuing south for 8.5 miles where you will make a sharp left onto 5500 N. Follow this road, making a couple of 90 degree turns in the process, toward the mountains where it enters New Canyon Creek and becomes FS-222.
-Continue up the cayon for roughly 4.2 miles from Old 191 until you reach a gate.
+The western approach to Oxford Peak leaves I-15 at Exit 22.
+Proceed east from the freeway on Old US-191 past the Devils Creek Reservoir, continuing south for 8.5 miles where you will make a sharp left turn onto 5500 N. Follow this road, making a couple of 90-degree turns in the process, toward the mountains where it enters New Canyon Creek and becomes FS-222.
+Continue up the canyon for roughly 4.2 miles from Old US-191 until you reach a gate.
 The road is open to ATVs after this point.

-My GPS track shows the counter clockwise route that Steve Mandella and I took to traverse the peak.
-Beware: due to thick forest and brush in the lower portions of the route you will need good route finding skills to dind your way.
-Our traverse was roughly 10.0 miles and involved 3,850 of elevation gain.
+My GPS track shows the counter-clockwise route that Steve Mandella and I took to traverse the peak.
+Beware: due to thick forest and brush in the lower portions of the route, you will need good route-finding skills to find your way.
+Our traverse was roughly 10.0 miles and included 3,850 feet of elevation gain.

 2018 Update by Livingston Douglas